jdsn/nbuexplorer/readme.txt

 the standard method fails.
 It is also suitable for different (than nbu) file formats which preserve data in vcard form (for example communication center cache files such as PCCSContact.db, PCCSSMS.db).
+Some other file formats which can be recognized by typical start/end sequence like jpeg images, 3gp videos and zip archives are now supported as well.
-Bruteforce mode is automatically used when opening a file with other extensions than nbu, nfb or nfc.
-For nbu files, it will be used when option "All files (bruteforce scan)" in the file type filter of open file dialog is  selected.
+Bruteforce mode is automatically used when opening a file with other extensions than typical bakucp files (nbu, nfb, nfc etc.).
+For these files, it will be used when option "All files (bruteforce scan)" in the file type filter of open file dialog is selected.

 Contact
 ===================